irrdnet/irrd/docs/users/database-changes.rst

      - Authentication must pass
      - Notifications sent to
    * - Create, auth success
-     - New object
+     - New object and parent object, if any
      -
        * ``mnt-nfy`` for all maintainers of new object
        * report sent to the submitter of the change
-   * - Create, auth fail
+   * - Create, auth fail not through parent object
-     - New object
+     - New object and parent object, if any
      -
        * ``upd-to`` for all maintainers of new object
+       * report sent to the submitter of the change
+   * - Create, auth fail through parent object
+     - New object and parent object
+     -
+       * ``upd-to`` for all maintainers of parent object
        * report sent to the submitter of the change
    * - Update or delete, auth success
      - Existing object and new object